 There are plenty of marketers who consider an infographic to be the be-all and end-all in content marketing.
 But good content marketing is about telling strong stories—and choosing the right package to deliver those stories.

-How to Know When an Infographic Won’t Work
+How to Know When the Infographic Format Isn’t Right

 That’s why it’s important to carefully consider your story—and your resources—before you decide on your content format.
 If you’re wondering whether or not an infographic is the right choice, here are a few instances where you might want to reconsider.

-1) When Time or Budget are a Concern
+1) When Time or Budget Is a Concern

 One of the biggest mistakes brands make is making content just to make it.
 There are many reasons this might be your instinct: you’re trying to fill your content queue, you want to keep up with your competition, you want to follow a trend, etc. But if you don’t have the time, energy, skill, or resources to do it well, then it’s not worth doing.
 (In fact, a shoddy piece can do more damage to your brand credibility.)